Kitchen and Other Stories

 Pouring tadka from a small frying pan into a large heavy pot of cook daal.

-Pour the tadka over the daal and serve.
+1. Pour the tadka over the cooked lentils and serve.

 Substitutions

-You can replace the split pigeon peas with red lentils, yellow moong daal or chana daal (split yellow lentils.)
+You can replace the split pigeon peas with red lentils, yellow moong dal or chana dal (split yellow lentils).

 Traditionally, the spices are tempered in ghee.
-You can use ghee instead of extra virgin olive oil if you are not vegan.
+You can use ghee instead of olive oil if you are not vegan.

 Storage